 Native: Mexico and Arizona

-Variety Information: 3″–4″ wide flowers in white, pink, rose, and crimson with yellow centers
+Variety Information: 3″–4″ solid colored (and a few bi-colored) blossoms of white, pink, rose, and crimson, with rolled, quilled petals surrounding yellow centers

 Exposure: Full sun

 Attributes: Attracts Hummingbirds, Attracts Pollinators, Cut Flower, Drought Tolerant, Deer Resistant